willianmarquess/arkanoid-phaser3/README.md

 live demo: https://willianmarquess.github.io/arkanoid-phaser3/

-commands: PC => right or left arrow to move platform
+commands: PC => right and left arrow to move platform
-commands: mobile -> touch in the right or left side to move platform
+commands: mobile -> touch in the right and left side to move platform